St. Mary's Syro-Malabar Cathedral Basilica, Ernakulam

 The St. Mary's Syro-Malabar Cathedral Basilica is a cathedral in Ernakulam, Kerala, India.
 It was founded in 1112, and is also known by the names Nasrani Palli, Anchikaimal Palli or Thekke Palli.
 The church is the headquarters of the Major Archeparchy of Ernakulam-Angamaly, which is the Primatal See of the Syro-Malabar Church.
-Currently it’s closed down and under police protection due to dispute between the rebels in the Ernakulam-Angamaly diocese and the Syro-Malabar Hierarchy.
+As of March 2026, it’s closed down and under police protection due to dispute between the rebels in the Ernakulam-Angamaly diocese and the Syro-Malabar Hierarchy.
+All prayers other than Holy Mass can be held with special permission from Court.

 History

 The present church building was constructed in the early twentieth century under the direction of Mar Aloysius Pazheparambil and was elevated to the status of a Basilica by Pope Paul VI on 20 March 1974.

 The large, tall and spacious cathedral has an altar that was used by pope John Paul II, when he visited India during 7 February 1986.
 The altar depicts the birth, the crucifixion and the resurrection of Jesus Christ.
 The two 68-foot tall towers in the front have statues of St Peter and St Paul on top, and the bell tower (88 feet high) has St. Thomas statue on top.
 There is also a depiction of Jesus's apparition to St Thomas.